-FA Mitchell supplies some of the finest European slate roof tiles and clay roof tiles to Sydney and Australian building projects.
+FA Mitchell supplies some of the finest European slate roof tiles and clay roof tiles for building projects in Sydney and throughout the rest of Australia.

 What is slate roof tile?

-Slate is a fine grained metamorphic rock that can be split into layers.
-The mineralogical composition of slate includes chlorite, quartz, mica, feldspar, and deceasing quantities of calcite, pyrites and carbonates.
+Slate is a fine-grained metamorphic rock that can be split into layers.
+The mineralogical composition of slate includes chlorite, quartz, mica, feldspar, and smaller quantities of calcite, pyrites and carbonates.

 International Standards for Slate Roof Tiles